beave/nfdump-1.6.10p1-sagan/README.md

 This tells nfcapd to record data,  as normal,  to the /var/log/netflow-archive directory.  "nfcapd" will listen on UDP port 2056 for NetFlow data.
 The decoded data will also be written to the  /var/run/sagan-netflow.fifo.
-The modified nfcapd will with the NetFlow data in a Sagan/FIFO format.
+The modified nfcapd will dump the NetFlow data in a Sagan/FIFO format.
 That is to say,  no additional formating is necessary.

 More information can be found at: